 The research indicates that groundwater in most of the world’s major aquifers — in India, the Middle East, China, and even in the High Plains and California’s Central Valley in the United States — is being rapidly depleted, likely never to be replaced.

 Dr. Famiglietti is working on a book on climate change, emerging threats to water security, and a modern view of the global water crisis.
 Learn more about Dr. Famiglietti.
+Register to attend the lecture.

 Topics of lectures in the series have included: